 Which Calculators Are Approved for the FE Exam?

 NCEES publishes an official list of approved calculators that is updated periodically.
-As of the latest update, the following models are permitted during the FE exam:
+As of 2026, exactly four calculator families are permitted.
+Here is a side-by-side comparison:

 No other calculators are allowed.
 You cannot bring a graphing calculator such as a TI-84 or TI-89, nor any programmable or CAS-enabled calculator.
 The proctor at your Pearson VUE testing center will check your calculator before you sit down, and if it is not on the approved list, you will have to take the exam without one.